Hastings station (MBTA): Closure

 With 18 weekday daily boardings by a 2018 count, Hastings was the fourth-lowest-ridership station in the MBTA Commuter Rail system.
 By that time, the station was served by only five peak-hour round trips out of nineteen weekday round trips operated on the Fitchburg Line; weekend service did not stop at the station.
 Reduced schedules based on existing Saturday schedules were in effect from March 16 to June 23, 2020, due to the COVID-19 pandemic.
 These schedules did not include Hastings and five other limited-service stations not normally served on Saturdays.

 In November 2020, as part of service cuts during the pandemic, the MBTA proposed to close Hastings, Silver Hill, and four other low-ridership stations.
 Hastings was nominated for closure because of its low ridership and lack of accessibility; Kendal Green station is roughly 0.6 mi to the southeast.
 On December 14, reduced schedules went into effect due to limited employee availability.
 Again based on the existing Saturday service, these temporary schedules did not include service to Hastings and four other stations.
 That day, the MBTA Board voted to enact a more limited set of cuts, including indefinitely closing Hastings, Silver Hill, and three of the other four stations.
 The indefinite closure of the five stations was effective with schedule changes on April 5, 2021.
+Silver Hill was reopened on November 18, 2024, while Hastings remained closed.